Geometrization of the local Langlands correspondence: Acknowledgments

 \section{Acknowledgments}

 We apologize for the long delay in the preparation of the manuscript.
 Already in April 2016, an Oberwolfach Arbeitsgemeinschaft gave an introduction to these ideas.
 The required foundations on \'etale cohomology of diamonds (with torsion coefficients) were essentially worked out in the winter term 2016/17, where also the ARGOS seminar in Bonn studied the evolving manuscript \cite{ECoD}, which was an enormous help.
-Next, we gave the CAGA course at the IH\'ES in Spring 2017, \cite{CAGA}.
+Next, we gave the Hadamard course at the IH\'ES in Spring 2017, \cite{ScholzeIHES2}.
 At the time we had essentially obtained enough results to achieve the construction of $L$-parameters; the missing ingredient was the Jacobian criterion.
 In particular, we understood that one has to use the local charts $\mathcal M_b$ to study $\Bun_G$.
 In more detail, these results were discussed in the ARGOS seminar in the summer term of 2017, and the proof of geometric Satake in the ARGOS seminar in the summer term of 2018.
 We heartily thank all the participants of these seminars for working through these manuscripts, and their valuable feedback.
 In the meantime, in the spring of 2018, we revised the Berkeley notes \cite{Berkeley} and used \cite{ECoD} to give a full construction of moduli spaces of $p$-adic shtukas.
 Then we eventually found a full proof of the Jacobian criterion in July 2018 at a conference in Luminy.
 Our early attempts at writing up the results ran into the issue that we wanted to first prove basic sanity results on dimensions.
 Later, we got sidetracked by the development of condensed mathematics with Dustin Clausen, which eventually made it possible to use $\overline{\mathbb Q}_\ell$-coefficients in this paper, finally giving the most natural results.
-In fact, we always wanted to develop the foundations so that papers such as the paper of Kaletha--Weinstein \cite{KalethaWeinstein} on the Kottwitz conjecture can build on a proper foundation, and prove results about general smooth $\overline{\mathbb Q}_\ell$-representations; we believe we have finally achieved this.
+In fact, we always wanted to develop the foundations so that papers such as the paper of Hansen--Kaletha--Weinstein \cite{HansenKalethaWeinstein} on the Kottwitz conjecture can build on a proper foundation, and prove results about general smooth $\overline{\mathbb Q}_\ell$-representations; we believe we have finally achieved this.
 In the winter term 2020/21, Scholze gave an (online) course in Bonn about these results, and wants to thank all the participants for their valuable feedback.
 We thank the many mathematicians that we discussed with about these results, including Johannes Ansch\"utz, David Ben-Zvi, Joseph Bernstein, Bhargav Bhatt, Arthur-C\'esar le Bras, Ana Caraiani, Dustin Clausen, Pierre Colmez, Jean-Fran\c{c}ois Dat, Vladimir Drinfeld, Jessica Fintzen, Dennis Gaitsgory, Toby Gee, David Hansen, Eugen Hellmann, Alex Ivanov, Tasho Kaletha, Kiran Kedlaya, Dmitry Kubrak, Vincent Lafforgue, Judith Ludwig, Andreas Mihatsch, Sophie Morel, Jan Nekov\'a\v{r}, Wies\l awa Nizio\l, Vincent Pilloni, Michael Rapoport, Timo Richarz, Will Sawin, Tony Scholl, Antoine Touz\'e, Roman Travkin, Wilberd van der Kallen, Yakov Varshavsky, Jared Weinstein, Zhiyou Wu, Xinwen Zhu, Konrad Zou, and undoubtedly many others.
 Special thanks go to David Hansen for many comments on a preliminary draft.
+He also observed that the categorical equivalence is unique if it exists, an observation that we had not made in the original version of this manuscript.
+Konrad Zou observed that at bad primes, the nilpotent cone used in the formulation of the nilpotent singular support condition may not behave correctly.
 Moreover, we thank Toby Gee, David Helm, Sug Woo Shin and especially Zhiyu Zhang for comments and suggestions on a first version.
+Finally, we heartily thank the referees for a very careful reading, and many helpful suggestions.